 This is a copy of the register of the title number set out immediately below, showing the entries in the register on 28 FEB 2019 at 08:37:43.
-This copy does not take account of any amplication rade offer that the second destrict and the second of any application made after that time even if still pending in HM Land Registry when this copy was issued.
+This copy does not take account of any application made after that time even if still pending in HM Land Registry when this copy was issued.